mattharrison/CS65/README.md

 - [*Effective Pandas 2*](https://store.metasnake.com/effective-pandas-book): A guide to mastering data manipulation and analysis with Pandas.
 This book focuses on efficient workflows, advanced features, and best practices for using Pandas to analyze data

+- [*Effective Visualization*](https://store.metasnake.com/effective-viz): Learn to apply the CLEAR process and tell stories with your Python plots.

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you have suggestions, improvements, or additional notebooks to add.